Health

 What we asked the organisation to do in this case:

-• Apologise to Ms C for the failure to act reasonably to ensure her privacy, and regarding the arrangements for her to return home.
-The apology should meet the standards set out in the SPSO guidelines on apology available at https://www.spso.org.uk/information-leaflets.
+• Apologise to Mr C for the failure to document a full history relating to Mrs A's neck swelling; how long it was there for; or to consider further investigation of the neck swelling and safety netting.
+The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets.

 What we said should change to put things right in future: